Saturday, August 5, 2023

 2023 July 8, Day Trip Franklin, Brentwood, TN. and Huntsville, AL.

-We started the day by eating Gravy and Biscuits at Jacks then Birding in McFarland Park.
-We could see the rain coming down the river so we loaded into the car.
+We started the day by eating Gravy and Biscuits at Jack, then Birding in McFarland Park.
+We saw the rain coming down the river, so we loaded into the car.

-We had no luck at Best Buy so we decided to ride to Best Buy Brentwood, Tennessee.
+We had no luck at Best Buy, so we rode to Best Buy Brentwood, Tennessee.

 Hubby was going to take a shortcut but ended up taking a long way.
 We rode to Maradinville and stopped at Ardmore Welcome Center on I-65.